R2Northstar/NorthstarWiki/docs/installing-northstar/troubleshooting.md

 ![LSX Authentication Challenge failed](https://user-images.githubusercontent.com/97235072/148391447-300e1b47-6148-43f7-8854-b0882e150d12.png)

 If the usual workaround of restarting Origin/rebooting or running the vanilla game first and then Northstar don’t work, try the following:
+- first and foremost, double check that you are _LOGGED IN_ in the Origin Launcher.
+Titanfall will _not_ run if you are not connected to EA servers first (and neither will Titanfall + Northstar).
 - add `-northstar` to your command line arguments/launch options field in Origin/Steam game options
 - run the game with Origin/Steam instead of starting NorthstarLauncher.exe (important)
 - error should be no more